Generative AI in legal research: Opportunities and risks

 The most obvious benefit of using GenAI for things like legal research is simple: GenAI can save a vast amount of time and make you more efficient.

 Gen AI can do such things as confirm background information.
-And it can often offer up ideas and approaches you had not considered.
+It can often offer ideas and approaches you had not considered before.
 You may have thought of three ways to analyze a legal issue; for example, GenAI may offer a fourth or fifth idea.

 GenAI can also identify patterns and connections that human researchers might miss.
 It can analyze vast sums of data quickly, while human analysis to do the same work would often take too long and cost too much to be practical.